 - Evaluating the performance of the Executive Director.

-The Board meets 10 times per year in person (five times in person at Docs In Progress headquarters in downtown Silver Spring, Maryland and five times by conference call).
-These meetings take place on the last Wednesday evening of the month (except August and November).
-Board members are expected to read reports in advance of meetings and attend and actively participate in at least 80% of these meetings.
+The Board meets 10 times per year in person (generally in person at Docs In Progress headquarters in downtown Silver Spring, Maryland).
+These meetings take place on the fourth Wednesday evening of the month (if that coincides with Thanksgiving week, the November meeting is held the first week of December).
+Board members are expected to read reports in advance of meetings and attend and actively participate in at least 80% of these meetings each year.

 Board members will also be expected to be involved in committee work or special projects; to familiarize themselves with Docs In Progress programs and community by attending key events and programs; and to remain in communication between meetings online.
 Average time per month (in addition to attending board meetings) is 10-15 hours.